suniala/midi-tuutti/README.md

 ![Midi-Tuutti Mixer](/doc/midi-tuutti-mixer-demo.png)

 * Mixer (controls note velocities instead of channel volume)
+* For each mixer track, show instruments in a tooltip
 * Click track that can be muted in the mixer
 * Tempo multiplier (adjust song tempo by a multiplier)
 * Constant tempo (override song's tempo)